GewelsJI/FSNet/README.md

 ## How to train our model from scratch?

-Download the train dataset from [Baidu Driver](https://pan.baidu.com/s/12l1VVZqQsQJL5clty10DbQ) (psw: u01t) and save it at `./dataset/*`.
+Download the train dataset from [Baidu Driver](https://pan.baidu.com/s/12l1VVZqQsQJL5clty10DbQ) (PSW: u01t) and save it at `./dataset/*`.
 Our training pipeline consists of three steps:

 - First, train the model using the combination of static SOD dataset (i.e., DUTS) with 12,926 samples and U-VOS datasets (i.e., DAVIS16 & FBMS) with 2,373 samples.
     - Set `--train_type='pretrain_rgb'` and run `python train.py` in terminal